What are the 2015 SOAR dates?

 A number of Block Schedule options with College Writing I (WR 115) or College Writing II (WR 135) are available for freshmen.
-To help improve their writing skills, students with an SAT Writing or Critical Reading score of 450 or lower are advised to register for a Block Schedule with WR 115.
-Students with an SAT Writing or Critical Reading score above 450 are advised to register for a Block Schedule with WR 135.
+To help improve their writing skills, students with an SAT Writing score of below 500 are advised to register for a Block Schedule with WR 115.
+Students with an SAT Writing score 500 or above are advised to register for a Block Schedule with WR 135.

-Students with an ACT Writing score of 17 or lower are also advised to register for a Block Schedule with WR 115.
-Students with an ACT Writing score above 17 are advised to register for a Block Schedule with WR 135.
+Students with an ACT combined English/Writing score of below 21 are also advised to register for a Block Schedule with WR 115.
+Students with an ACT combined English/Writing score 21 or above are advised to register for a Block Schedule with WR 135.

 Biology Placement Test